spencerahill/aospy/docs/overview.rst

-- By outputting the results of calculations as netCDF files in a highly organized directory structure with lots of metadata embued within the file path, file name, and the netCDF file itself, aospy facilitates the sharing of data with others.
+- By outputting the results of calculations as netCDF files in a highly organized directory structure with lots of metadata embued within the file path, file name, and the netCDF file itself, aospy facilitates the sharing of results with others (including your future self that has forgotten the myriad details of how you have computed things right now).

-  It also enhances the usability of one's own data, providing a remedy to the familiar refrain among scientists along the lines of "What is this data1.txt file that was created six months ago?
-Better just delete it and re-do the calculations to be sure.")